jrnl-org/jrnl/.github/ISSUE_TEMPLATE/documentation.md

 -->
   - <!-- example: https://jrnl.sh/overview -->

-### What's wrong?
+### What Could Be Better?
 <!--
-Please write a short description of what is happening.
+Please write a short description of what you hope can be clarified or further explained.
 -->

 ### Other Information